• Skip to primary navigation

 Special ingredients

-This recipe includes the usual baking ingredients, butter, sugars, flour, cream, salt, chemical leaveners, but if you want to make this pie, you will also need to shop for special ingredients you most certainly don't have in your pantry:
+This recipe includes the usual baking ingredients, butter, sugars, flour, cream, salt, and chemical leaveners, but if you want to make this pie, you will also need to shop for special ingredients you most certainly don't have in your pantry:

 • milk powder or powdered milk, which is a powder made from dehydrated milk.
 For this recipe, fat-free or low-fat milk powder works perfectly.
 You can purchase milk powder from nuts.com